opensearch-project/documentation-website/_opensearch/install/rpm.md

 # RPM

 Installing OpenSearch using RPM Package Manager (RPM) simplifies the process considerably compared to the [Tarball]({{site.url}}{{site.baseurl}}/opensearch/install/tar/) method.
-Several technical considerations, such as the installation path, location of configuration files, and the creation of a service managed by `systemd`, as examples, are handled automatically by the package manager.
+Several technical considerations, such as the installation path, location of configuration files, and creation of a service managed by `systemd`, as examples, are handled automatically by the package manager.

 Generally speaking, installing OpenSearch from the RPM distribution can be broken down into a few steps:

 1. **Download and install OpenSearch.**
-   - Install manually from an RPM distribution, or by creating a local YUM repository.
+   - Install manually from an RPM distribution or by creating a local YUM repository.
 1. **Configure important system settings.**
    - These settings are applied to the host before modifying any OpenSearch files.
 1. **(Optional) Test OpenSearch.**